Answered By: Gwen Jones Last Updated: Feb 03, 2020 Views: 20694

 You can search the British Library Catalogue but please note that the British Library in London is a reference Library and their stock is usually not available for inter-library loan.
-If you are unable to trace the item you require you should still apply to Inter-Library loans as it may be available from another Library.
+If you are unable to trace the item you require you should still apply for an Inter-Library loan as it may be available from another Library.

 SHARES gives us access to the collections of a large number of research and university libraries in North America and in several other countries.
-We apply to SHARES libraries through OCLC WorldShare and we use it primarily to obtain material not available in the UK as an alternative to the BLDSC's "World Wide Search" service.
+We apply to SHARES libraries through OCLC WorldShare ILL and we use it primarily to obtain material not available in the UK.

 UK PhD theses are usually available to download free of charge from EThOS.
-If the item required is not a PhD level thesis or is not available via EThOS you may contact Inter-Library Loans, Harold Cohen Library, tel.
+If the item required is not a PhD level thesis or is not available via EThOS you may contact Inter-Library Loans, tel.
 0151 794 5414 or e-mail at email@example.com.